A Google reviews widget enables you to embed or display online reviews from your Google business listing to your own website.

 To see the review widget suite in action, sign up for a free demo of ReviewTrackers.

 Google Review Widget Plugins for WordPress

-WordPress, which continues to be a popular choice for custom websites, also has its own catalog of review widget plugins.
-There are 33 pages of search results alone for “Google reviews widget.”
+WordPress, which continues to be a popular choice for developing custom websites, also has its own catalog of review widget plugins.
+There are 24 pages of search results alone for “Google reviews widget.”

-Whatever your preferences are, make sure you do your due diligence before choosing the right Google review widget or plugin for your website.
-Check to see that it’s compatible with your site’s code and that it offers everything that you need.
+Make sure you do your due diligence before choosing the right Google review widget or plugin for your website.
+Check to see that it’s compatible with your website’s code and that it offers everything that you need.

-There’s still work to be done after you’ve chosen your Google reviews widget.
+There’s still work to be done after you choose your Google reviews widget.
 To maximize the results of your efforts, here are some best practices you can apply:

-Create and use a Google reviews link.
-Now that you have a Google review widget in place, make it easier than ever for your customers to rate your business on Google.
-A Google reviews link gives them an easy way to leave feedback about your business.
+Now that you have a Google review widget in place, you can make it easier than ever for your customers to rate your business on Google.
+A Google reviews link is an easy way for customers to share their experience online and leave feedback about your business.

-Use Google review stickers.
-The Small Thanks with Google website lets you create, download, and print personalized marketing materials and turn your reviews and business information into ready-to-use social posts, stickers, posters, and more.
+Google My Business offers a free Marketing Kit that lets you create, download, and print free personalized marketing materials, which turn your reviews and business information into ready-to-use social posts, stickers, and posters, just to name a few.

-The messaging in these materials centers around promoting your business using customer testimonials, or requesting customers to find your business on Google and share their photos and reviews on the site.
+Use these materials centers to promote your business with the help of customer testimonials, or ask customers to find your business on Google and share their photos and reviews.

 Consider this: 45 percent of consumers say they are most likely to visit a business if it responds to negative reviews.
 Responding also tells 80 percent of customers that a business cares about their feedback, regardless of the review sentiment.